MohammadMitwaly/poster-palette-explorer/README.md

 # Poster Palette Explorer

-A portfolio-ready project that analyzes movie poster color palettes and creates a beautiful interactive visualization.
+A project that analyzes movie poster color palettes and creates a beautiful interactive visualization.
 Takes your favorite movies, fetches poster images via the TMDb API, analyzes color motifs, and displays them in a smooth grid layout with dynamic background gradients.

 ## Features